Arms of Skanderbeg: The sword

-According to Dhimitër Frëngu, Skanderbeg's scribe and one of his biographers, the first sword was curved (In the original Italian: una schimitarra storta), with a sharp edge and elegantly made of Damascened steel.
-There are also accounts which report that at one point he kept two swords sheathed in the same scabbard.
+According to Dhimitër Frëngu, Skanderbeg's scribe and one of his biographers, the first sword was curved (In the original Italian: una scimitarra storta), with a sharp edge and elegantly made of Damascened steel.
+Some accounts report that at one point he kept two swords sheathed in the same scabbard.
 Frengu then adds, rather colourfully, that Skanderbeg brought a master sword-maker over from Italy, who produced three better swords for him.
 One of them, "that could cut through steel," he sent it as a present to the Ottoman Sultan.

 It is also known that in Skanderbeg's last visit to the Holy See, Pope Paul II presented the Albanian hero with a sword and a cap (It: una spada ed un elmo).

 The straight sword, which lies at the Museum of Ambras along with the helmet, is double-edged.
 The blade is dressed in gold.
 It is 85.5 centimeters long, 5.7 cm wide, and weighs 1.3 kilograms.
 Its scabbard is made of leather.
-According to Faik Konitza, who viewed the sword at the beginning of the 20th century, there were still stains of blood on the blade.
+According to Faik Konica, who viewed the sword at the beginning of the 20th century, there were still stains of blood on the blade.

 On the other hand, the curved sword, including the hilt, measures 121 cm in length and weighs 3.2 kg.
 This sword is fashioned after Ottoman styles of the time, and just as Dhimiter Frengu reported five centuries earlier, is a damascene steel, highly ornamented.
-There is an inscription in Turkish, which according to Faik Konica is not correct.
+There is an inscription in Turkish.
 The inscription reads: (Libehadur Allah Iskander beg – Champion of God, Skanderbeg).
-Still, according to Faik Konica, only the blade belongs to the original sword held by Skanderbeg.
 The hilt, dressed in silver, and the velvet scabbard belong to a subsequent time.
 Both swords were reproduced in Vienna, for exclusive display in Tirana.

 Of these two swords, the one which Skanderbeg used in times of war could have been the curved one.
 The straight sword was rather short for his tall frame, whereas the other one afforded the flexibility required for cavalry charges and the fighting style of the day.
 In addition, having been trained in Turkey, and having learned there his skills in martial arts, it is more likely that he would have been more comfortable with that sword.